 Triptan medicines are often prescribed to migraine sufferers.
 It’s believed that Triptans treat migraines by reducing the widening of blood vessels of the brain, essentially countering the process that leads to headaches.
 They aren’t preventatives, but when taken at the start of an attack Triptans can greatly reduce the duration and intensity of a migraine.

-Triptan medications include Sumatriptan, Zolmitriptan, Rizatriptan (also branded as Maxalt Tablets or Maxalt Melt).
+Triptan medications include Sumatriptan tablets, Zolmitriptan, Rizatriptan (also branded as Maxalt Tablets or Maxalt Melt).

 Sumatriptan tablets online e-Surgery